Belarus

 The procurement procedures must comply with provisions of the Annex IV "Procurement by grant Beneficiaries in the context of European Community external actions" (download in RU) to the Practical Guide to Contract procedures for EU External actions (PRAG) and other sections of PraG, where necessary.
 Please note that only the English version of the documents is the official legal text.

 The tender documents must be drafted in accordance with best international practice.
 This can be checked by comparing them to the PRAG for procurement of services, supplies and works.
-INTERACT ENPI has developed a guide on secondary procurement in ENPI CBC programmes, i.e. procurement also carried out by the Belarusian project partners.
+INTERACT ENPI has developed a guide on secondary procurement in ENPI CBC programmes (download in Belarusian, Russian and English). i.e. procurement also carried out by the Belarusian project partners.
 It has examined the procurement legislation in Belarus and compared it to the PRAG rules.

 Please note that this guide is for information only.
 It has to be used as complementary information to the regulations and other relevant legislation, which are the only binding legal texts